This is my Instructable on how to make "The Poor Man's Adjustable Bed Device" for a twin size bed. (Updated, see last step)

 Next, drill-out the holes using a drill-bit slightly larger than the thickness of the screws.

-Now, attach the board to the hinges by placing the board bewteen the hinges (very important) NOT as shown in the first picture.
+Now, attach the board to the hinges by placing the board between the hinges (very important) NOT as shown in the first picture.
 Insert each screw from the hinge side first, then the board.
 Add a plasic washers then the nuts.

 If you did this correctly, when the hinge is in the "closed" position, the nuts should touch the other hinge.
 (See second photo)